santiment/academy/src/docs/metrics/active-withdrawals/index.md

 ### Active Withdrawals

 Shows the **number of unique withdrawal addresses** that have been active on a particular day for a given asset.
-Refer to a [withdrawal address explanation here](/labels/withdrawal)
+Refer to the [withdrawal address explanation here](/labels/withdrawal).

 ### Withdrawal Transactions